pretorh/lfs-notes/steps/2-chroot-temp-system2.md

 First exit chroot (`exit`).
 Unmount the virtual filesystem.
 See `scripts/chroot/umount-chroot.sh`

 Remove static libs, documentation and the `/tools` directory.
-See `scripts/chroot/remove-files.sh` (saved 1183M)
+See `scripts/chroot/remove-files.sh`

+Saved 1287M in seconds.

 ### backup

 Optionally backup the temp system, see `scripts/backup.sh`

-Time: 2.38x real and user+sys
+Note: unlike the book, this does _not_ include the source packge files.

+Time: about 11minutes for 406M